aosterwyk/pingpal/README.md

 <!-- <img src="https://acceptdefaults.com/varibot-twitch-js/varibot.png" align="right" /> -->

-Pingpal pings a host and alerts if it goes down.
+Pingpal logs pings to a host and alerts if it goes down.
 Don't shoot the messenger.

 ## Installation